asrivast28/ramBLe/README.md

 ## Execution
 Once the project has been built, the executable can be used for MB discovery as follows:
-<pre><code>./mb -f test/coronary.csv -n 6 -m 1841 -t Smoking ## Expected Output: M. Work,P. Work,Pressure,Proteins,
+<pre><code>./ccd -f test/coronary.csv -n 6 -m 1841 -t Smoking -b ## Expected Output: M. Work,P. Work,Pressure,Proteins,
 </code></pre>
 Please execute the following for more information on all the options that the executable accepts:
-<pre><code>./mb --help
+<pre><code>./ccd --help
 </code></pre>

 ## Algorithms

 ### Direct Discovery
-This class of algorithms directly finds the MB of the variable.
+This class of algorithms first finds the MB of the variable.
 We have added a symmetry correction step to all these algorithms.
 * `gs`
 [Grow-Shrink (GS)](https://papers.nips.cc/paper/1685-bayesian-network-induction-via-local-neighborhoods) algorithm by Margaritis & Thrun.